shapeblue/hackerbook/1-user.md

 - https://cwiki.apache.org/confluence/display/CLOUDSTACK/SSVM%2C+templates%2C+Secondary+storage+troubleshooting

 **Recommended Exercises**:
+- Repeat fresh installation and deployment with a CentOS environment
 - Learn to read the CloudStack management server logs, `tail -f` the logs and deploy a fresh virtual machine with a new network, read and try to understand all the steps that happen during VM deployment.